valerauko/rokalyuk/README.md

 * Prometheus, Loki, Grafana, metrics-server
 * Argo CD (for automation and managing all the above)

+## What it does for you

+* provision wildcard domain certificates (valid for any subdomain)
+* keep the components listed above up-to-date
+  * in case of Traefik it's following the master branch, which may result in stuff breaking suddenly

 ## Credit

 The cover photo is by <a href="https://unsplash.com/@aewild?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Amanda Frank</a> on <a href="https://unsplash.com/s/photos/fox?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>.